danieldrasdo/vertical-alignment/README.md

-# verticalAlignment
+# verticallyAlignTwo

-[verticalAlignment](https://github.com/danieldrasdo/verticalAlignment) is a quick template I threw together for vertically aligning inline-block elements.
+[verticallyAlignTwo](https://github.com/danieldrasdo/verticalAlignment) is a quick template I threw together for vertically aligning two inline-block elements.

 1. If you find something awry with my code, I'd appreciate if you could create a new issue for me.
 2. Most importantly, don't laugh at my `code`.\*